nebari-dev/nebari/docs/source/installation/setup.md

 # Setup Initialization

 QHub handles the initial setup and management of configurable data science environments, allowing to users to attain seamless deployment with Github Actions.

 QHub can be installed on a bare-metal server using HPC, on a CLoud provider or even locally for testing purposes.
 Analyse the options below to discover what option suits best your specific use case.

-## Local Deployment
+## Local Deployment or Existing Kubernetes Cluster

 The local version is recommended for testing QHub's components due to its simplicity.
 Choose the local mode if:

 - You already have Kubernetes clusters
 - You want to test these Kubernetes clusters
 - You have available local compute setup
 - You want to try out QHub with a quick-install to see how it works, without setting up environment variables

 You should choose another installation option if you are starting from scratch (i.e., no clusters yet) and aiming to have a production environment.

 Found your match?
-Head over to the [Local install docs](../06_developers_contrib_guide/04_tests.md#local-testing) for more details.
+Head over to the [Local install docs](../development/testing.md#local-testing) for more details.

 ## HPC Deployment